capralifecycle/liflig-messaging/README.md

 - `liflig-messaging-awssdk` implements the `Queue` interface for AWS SQS and the `Topic` interface for AWS SNS, using the AWS SDK.
 - `liflig-messaging-sqs-lambda` provides a function for processing messages in AWS Lambda functions that use SQS as the event source.
-It provides better failure handling for individual messages in a batch, and allows you to use the same `MessageProcessor` interface as in long-running services.
+It improves failure handling for individual messages in a batch, and allows you to use the same `MessageProcessor` interface as in long-running services.

 **Contents:**